FAQ

 Partial and full hair additions are attached in a variety of ways to the existing hair or directly to the scalp skin.
 Some attachment methods, such as clips, can be put on and removed by the wearer while others are of a more semi-permanent nature secured with some type of bonding agent or apparatus and thus require a maintenance visit to the salon to be removed, serviced, and reattached by your hair loss specialist.

 Attachments to the hair are dependent upon and attached to existing hair.
 There are a variety of ways this can be done.
-From clips to micro links, to weaves, to beads, all of which are semi-permanent and require routine salon maintenance visits.
+From special bonding adhesives, to clips to micro links, to weaves, to beads, all of which are semi-permanent and require routine salon maintenance visits.

 If performed correctly on healthy hair and serviced accordingly, attachments will not cause hair loss.
 Keep in mind that the selection of the hair system and attachment method best suited for your hair must be taken into consideration.